Americans are Getting Pickier About Upgrading to New Vehicles. Here’s How to Market to Them.

 That doesn’t mean that your brand promises, your financing options or your lovely staff have to take a back seat to the inventory.
 When it comes to attention, your leads will arrive for the cars and stay for the delightful service that you love to brag about.

-No matter which platform you run ads on, make sure that people know how and why your dealership is different, and try to remind them periodically why people love you before 90 days is up.
+No matter which platform you run ads on, make sure that people know how and why your dealership is different, and try to remind them periodically why people love you before 90 days are up.

 Considerations for Email Marketing